 However, some things to be aware of when using a VPN.
 Firstly, the use of a VPN will lock users out of their actual local channels.
 Secondly, Locast is still very limited in terms of location support and the use of a VPN will most likely completely lock the user out of live TV access altogether – unless one of the very few cities is selected.

 Yes, Locast is currently being sued by a variety of major broadcast networks including ABC, CBS, Fox and NBC.
 In return, Locast is counter-suing the same companies over antitrust collusion.

-The major broadcast networks argue Locast is providing access to local TV channels illegally considering it does not have permission to retransmit channels.
+The major broadcast networks argue Locast is providing access to local TV channels illegally, considering it does not have permission to retransmit channels.
 Locast argues it does not need permission as it is a non-profit and is simply making it easier for consumers to gain access to the channels they have a legal right to access.

-Whether Locast can continue to provide the service it offers is likely to depend on the outcome of the lawsuit.
+Whether Locast can continue to provide the service it currently offers is likely to depend on the outcome of the lawsuit.